 Processing of personal data (Article 4(2) GDPR) takes place for rendering and mediation of bank transactions, financial Services, as well as insurance and real estate transactions, in particular for performance of our contracts and carrying-out of your orders, as well as any necessary activities connected to operation and management of a credit and financial service institute.

-The purposes of processing activities are mainly according to the specific product (e.g. account, loan, saving with a building society, securities, contributions, mediation, online banking) and can, inter alia, comprise demand analyses, consulting, asset management and support, as well as execution of transactions.
+The purposes of processing activities are mainly according to the specific product (e. g. account, loan, contributions, mediation, online banking) and can, inter alia, comprise demand analyses, consulting, asset management and support, as well as execution of transactions.

 The further details for the purpose of processing activities can be taken from the respective contract documents and terms and conditions.

 3.2 Within the scope of consideration of interests in accordance with point (f) of Article 6(1) GDPR)

 As far as is necessary, we will process your data beyond the actual performance of the contract to protect legitimate interests of us or of third parties, e. g. in the following cases.